canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/enable-the-livepatch-service/enable-the-livepatch-service.md

 ## Conclusion
 Duration: 1:00

-Congratulation, you now have zero downtime kernel patching on your system!
+Congratulations, you now have zero downtime kernel patching on your system!

 ### Next steps